AidanKealey/SchoolWork/README.md

 ## Overview

+### CMPE 351 - Advance Data Analytics

+* This folder contains the folders to the code of the 2 assignments I had in this course.
+* This folder also contains my group's code for the course project.

+### CMPE 452 - Neural And Genetic Computing

+* This folder contains the folders to the code of the 4 assignments I had in this course.
+* This folder also contains my group's code for the course project.

 ### ELEC 475 - Computer Vision with Deep Learning

 * This folder contains folders to the 5 assignments I worked on during the course.

-### CMPE 452 - Neural And Genetic Computing
+### ELEC 477 - Distributed Systems

-* This folder contains the folders to the code portions of the 4 assignments I had in this course.
+* This folder contains the folders to the code of the 4 assignments I had in this course.

+### ELEC 490/498 - Electrical Engineering Project (Capstone)

-* This folder also contains my group's code for the course project.
+* This folder contains the code for the GUI interface and Arduino Mega for my group capstone project.
+* This folder also contains a powerpoint that explains the project in more detail.

 ## Datasets